xqmsg/csdk-core/README.md

 - cmake: `brew install cmake`
 - OpenSSL 1.1: `brew install openssl@1.1`

+	In order to run tests, macOS users may also need to update the OpenSSL path in the `CMakeList.txt` file (currently set `1.1.1i` ) to match their installed version.

 2. You will need to add your XQ API key to the `xq.ini` file in the `config` folder.
 [Visit your dashboard](https://manage.xqmsg.com) to generate new keys.
 3. Build the XQ library itself: